osx-cross/homebrew-avr/README.md

 - GCC 9.4.0 - **default**, provided as `avr-gcc` or `avr-gcc@9`
 - GCC 5.5.0 - provided as `avr-gcc@5`
-- GCC 8.4.0 - provided as `avr-gcc@8`
+- GCC 8.5.0 - provided as `avr-gcc@8`
 - GCC 10.3.0 - provided as `avr-gcc@10`
 - GCC 11.3.0 - provided as `avr-gcc@11`
+- GCC 12.2.0 - provided as `avr-gcc@12`
-- Binutils 2.38.0 - provided as `avr-binutils`
+- Binutils 2.40.0 - provided as `avr-binutils`
-- AVR Libc 2.0.0 - provided as a resource for each GCC formula
+- AVR Libc 2.1.0 - provided as a resource for each GCC formula
 - GDB 10.1 - provided as `avr-gdb`

 Support for older GCC versions (4, 6, 7) has been removed.
 Please, raise an issue if you need one back.